Skip to main content

 Register for event reminders and updates

-This event is open to all students and staff at King's College London, you're welcome to just show up!
-If you would like to receive updates and reminders about the event, please complete this short form with your name and email.
+This event is open to all students and staff at King's College London.
+You do not need to register to attend this event but if you would like to receive updates and reminders about the event, please complete this short form with your name and email.

 We will also be running another fair on Strand Campus in Bush House on Thursday 13th February - check out the details on the event page.